Vadskye/Rise/docs/rebalanced_debuffs.md

       * t2.5 condition if lose HP
       * t2 condition if beat extra defense
       * t1.5 condition if damaged
-    * Unrestricted strike almost matches "dX-2 at Med range" but is too weak
+    * Unrestricted strike almost matches "dX-2 at Short range" but does less damage, so give it the extra ct+1
-      * As melee strike, plus trinket text that is worth about +1 accuracy
+      * t3 condition if lose HP
+      * t2.5 condition if beat extra defense
+      * t2 condition if take damage
   * Rank 7
     * Melee 3x damage strike matches "dX at Grasp range"
       * t3 condition if lose HP